-Arianna Barone, Color & Design Expert

-Even the classic white wainscoting needs freshening up sometimes.
+Even the classic white board-and-batten wainscoting needs freshening up sometimes.
 Give your bedroom paneling some much-deserved TLC with a soft white paint color, like Chantilly Lace OC-65, shown here.
 Other paint colors we love for traditional wainscoting include:

 Upend traditional wainscoting design by pairing colorful wainscoting with a more neutral hue on the walls.
 Combinations to try include: